-Objective: The purpose of this study was to assess the effect of training practices on SB5 use in rheumatology and patient satisfaction, and measure their impact on 12-month persistence in real life in France.
+Objective: The purpose of this study was to assess the effect of training practices on SB5 use in rheumatology and patient satisfaction, and measure their impact on 12-month persistence of SB5 use in real life in France.

-Methods: 507 eligible patients diagnosed with rheumatoid arthritis (n=116), psoriatic arthritis (n=78), or ankylosing spondylitis (n=313) who were enrolled in the observational PERFUSE study between October 2018 and December 2020 at 25 clinical sites across France were included in this analysis.
+Methods: 508 eligible patients diagnosed with rheumatoid arthritis (n=117), psoriatic arthritis (n=78), or ankylosing spondylitis (n=313) were included in the observational PERFUSE study between October 2018 and December 2020 at 25 clinical sites across France.
 PROMs were collected 1-month after baseline via an online questionnaire designed with patient associations' input.
 Persistence of SB5 use was captured during routine visits.
-The study (clinical trial NCT03662919) first received regulatory approval from French authorities on March 21, 2018.
-The final amendment was approved on April 25th, 2019.
+The study (clinical trial NCT03662919) received regulatory approval from French authorities on March 21, 2018.

-Results: Training on the correct use of SB5 injections was accepted (naive = 92.4%; pre-treated = 82.6%) and appreciated (naive = 95.9%; pre-treated = 97.4%) by patients.
+Results: Training on the correct use of SB5 injections was accepted (naive = 92.4%; pretreated = 82.6%) and appreciated (naive = 95.9%; pretreated = 97.4%) by patients.
 Satisfaction scores were high for all subgroups.
-Higher satisfaction with the injection device was linked to a lower probability of discontinuing treatment (HR=0.87; 95% CI (0.79; 0.96); p<0.05), as was a worse perception of the illness assessed using the B-IPQ (HR=1.03; (1.00; 1.05); p<0.05).
-Moreover, a significantly higher proportion of ePRO (electronic Patient-reported Outcomes) respondents (n=221/507) remained on SB5 at 12 months than non-respondents (66.4% (59.3; 72.5) vs. 48.7% (42.4; 54.8); p<0.05).
+Higher satisfaction with the injection device was linked to a lower probability of discontinuing treatment [HR=0.87; 95% CI (0.79; 0.96); p<0.05], as was a worse perception of the illness assessed using the B-IPQ [HR=1.03; (1.00; 1.05); p<0.05].
+Moreover, a significantly higher proportion of ePRO (electronic Patient-reported Outcomes) respondents (n=221/508) remained on SB5 at 12 months than non-respondents [66.4% (59.3; 72.5) vs. 48.7% (42.4; 54.8); p<0.05].

 Conclusion: Lower initial satisfaction may serve as a useful indicator for identifying individuals at a higher risk of non-persistence.
-This could provide a basis for recommending the standardization of patient information practices throughout France, particularly for pre-treated patients.
+This could provide a basis for recommending the standardization of patient information practices throughout France, particularly for pretreated patients.